-About Dustin Quebedeaux
+About Lisa Quebedeaux

 I was born and raised in a semi-rural area of Texas along the Louisiana border in Cajun country, coming to Chicago for college and work 20 years ago.
 I spent several years abroad in the People’s Republic of China as a teacher before returning to the United States as a nonprofit administrator.
 Presently I manage fundraising for the largest nonprofit provider of housing counseling in the State of Illinois.
-Like many other GDFC contributors, I’m a father of two young kids (an infant and toddler).
-My home base for wargaming is the Chicagoland Dice Dojo were I organize many community events and tournaments, but have my own at-home practice space in my attic.
+Like many other GDFC contributors, I’m a parent of two young kids (an infant and toddler).
+My home base for war-gaming is the Chicagoland Dice Dojo were I organize many community events and tournaments, but have my own at-home practice space in my attic.

 How did you get involved with Warhammer 40K?